Kimchi Fried Rice (Kimchi Bokkeumbap)

 Cooking kimchi fried rice in a pan

-Having previously shared a rainbow vegetarian bibimbap rice bowl, which takes quite a bit more prep time, I’m absolutely loving the simplicity of this Korean fried rice dish.
+Having previously shared a rainbow vegetarian bibimbap recipe, which takes quite a bit more prep time, I’m absolutely loving the simplicity of this Korean fried rice dish.
 Even better, though, just like veggie lo-mein, this kimchi fried rice is one of those dishes that’s perfect for the end of the week to throw in all the leftover veggies sitting at the back of your crisper draw and leftover proteins in your fridge.

 Below is a perfect “base” recipe.
 However, I’ve also included a long list of suggested add-ins based on what you have available and the season!
-The resulting dish is a wonderfully wholesome, comforting breakfast (like this savory porridge) or quick lunch/dinner!
+The resulting dish is a wonderfully wholesome, comforting breakfast (like this savory oatmeal) or quick lunch/dinner!

 A bowl with kimchi fried rice topped with green onions